AI Crawler Overview 2026: All AI Bots, User Agents and robots.txt Settings

 Yandex

-Russian search engine with its own AI products (YandexGPT, Alice).
-Relevant for Russian-speaking markets and Eastern European audiences.
+Russian search engine with its own AI products.
+Relevant for Russian-speaking markets.

 User-Agent: